 • Small group experience with qualified and knowledgeable instructors

 • Experiential core curriculum that pushes students to reflect and ask questions of themselves, working towards a deeper understanding of their values, identity, passions and purpose

-You can fly or drive to join this program - our private transportation will arrange to pick you up at the Denver airport or a nearby destination.
-Regardless of how you arrive to the starting point, you’ll be met by your awesome Program Instructors and transferred to our group’s private Boulder accommodation for an in-depth 3-day program orientation to focus on getting to know each other and create a positive and reflective group culture to support us in realizing our program goals.
+You can fly or drive to join this program - our private transportation will arrange to pick you up at the airport or a nearby destination.
+Regardless of how you arrive at the starting point, you’ll be met by your awesome Program Instructors and transferred to our group’s private accommodation for an in-depth 3-day program orientation to focus on getting to know each other and create a positive and reflective group culture to support us in realizing our program goals.